LucasDLalande/JEB_2022_Ageing-Elephants/README.md

 To cite the article and the dataset, please use:

 Lalande, Lucas D., Virpi Lummaa, Htoo H. Aung, Win Htut, U. Kyaw Nyein,Vérane Berger, and Michael Briga.
 2022.
-“Sex-Specific Body MassAgeing Trajectories in Adult Asian Elephants.” *Journal ofEvolutionary Biology* 35 (5): 752–62. <https://doi.org/10.1111/jeb.14008>.
+“Sex-Specific Body Mass Ageing Trajectories in Adult Asian Elephants.” *Journal of Evolutionary Biology* 35 (5): 752–62. <https://doi.org/10.1111/jeb.14008>.

 Lalande, Lucas, Virpi Lummaa, Htoo Htoo Aung, Win Htut, U Kyaw Nyein,Vérane Berger, and Michael Briga.
 2022.
-“Sex-Specific Body MassAging Trajectories in Adult Asian Elephants.”
+“Sex-Specific Body Mass Ageing Trajectories in Adult Asian Elephants.”
 Dryad. <https://doi.org/10.5061/DRYAD.5DV41NS59>.

 ## License

-Article: CC BY 4.0

-Dataset: CC0 1.0
+This repository contains the R code used to reproduce analyses from the article:

+> Lalande et al. **(2022)**.
+Sex-Specific Body Mass Ageing Trajectories in Adult Asian Elephants. *Journal of Evolutionary Biology.*

+-   Code and scripts are released under the **CC BY 4.0** license.
+-   The data are available on Dryad (DOI: [10.5061/dryad.5dv41ns59](https://doi.org/10.5061/dryad.5dv41ns59)) and are governed by their own license.

 ## Contact